alomew/aoc/twentynineteen/README.md

 to give us the noun and verb already in the program.
 (Of course we could purposefully spoil these places if we mistrusted the implementer.)
 If I had needed more test cases, or if it hadn't been 23:54, I might have done this.

+## Day 3

+This day was an interesting one -- our code is being tested for efficiency: I saw an "a process is holding up this website" message.

+The second part was particularly interesting in that it asked a question of you -- do you rewrite everything you have or do you write new functionality around the old stuff?
+My approach wasn't that great -- I am pretty sure I slowed down both parts with my changes.

+Perhaps tomorrow it will be time to return to Dart, and see if I can figure out some of the cool iterator stuff that is likely to come very handy, or the getting around Maybes, which is convoluting half of my code.